douzebis/blog.atlant.is/2020-05-08-scarborough-fair-canticle/index.md

 And the war rages on in the land called Somewhere
 And generals order their men to kill
 And to fight for a cause they've long ago forgotten
-While the little cloud weeps on the side of a hill)), publié sous le pseudonyme de Paul Kayne, fait partie du premier album solo de Simon : _Songbook_, sorti en 1965.
+While the little cloud weeps on the side of a hill\[/efn\_note\], publié sous le pseudonyme de Paul Kayne, fait partie du premier album solo de Simon : _Songbook_, sorti en 1965.
 Peut-être avait-il lu le dormeur du val ?